PXL-IT-NET/Guts-DotNetEssentials/README.md

 #### Start working on an exercise
 Let's assume you want to make exercise 5 of chapter 5.
 1. Open the solution in the folder "Chapter 5"
+2. **Build the solution** (Menu: Build -> Build Solution of Ctrl+Shift+B)
-2. Locate the project "Exercise 5" and set it as your startup project
+3. Locate the project "Exercise 5" and set it as your startup project
-3. Write the code you need to write
-4. (Re)build your project

 ![alt text][img_startup_project]
+4. Write the code you need to write

 #### Run the automated tests
 Let's assume you are working on exercise 5 of chapter 5.